MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/active-directory/duplicate-attributes-prevent-dirsync.md

 ## Solution

 To resolve this issue, determine duplicate values and values that conflict with other AD DS objects.
-To do this, use one of the following methods.
+To do so, use one of the following methods.

 <a name='method-1-use-the-idfix-microsoft-azure-active-directory-synchronization-tool-error-remediation-tool'></a>